Frank Lloyd Wright Home and Studio: Studio expansion

 After Wright moved his firm's Chicago headquarters to the top story of Steinway Hall in 1897, he drew up plans for an architectural studio at his own house.
 He did not have money to build the studio until the Luxfer Prism Company hired him to design a building.
 Construction was finished by February 1898, when Wright's official letterhead was changed to mention his Oak Park studio, and Wright and his associates began working out of the studio that year.
-The building served as an advertisement for Wright's architectural practice, and he frequently showed the interiors to potential clients.
+The building advertised Wright's architectural practice, and he frequently showed the interiors to potential clients.

 Wright's firm designed Prairie style buildings en masse after the studio's completion, though sources disagree on how many buildings they designed.
 (Note: Kalec 1982 gives a figure of 120 residential buildings and 42 other structures, while Weil 2001 gives a figure of over 200 buildings.)
 Their designs included the Dana-Thomas House, Darwin D. Martin House, Coonley House, Willits House, Laura Gale House, Thomas H. Gale House, Robie House, Unity Temple, and Larkin Building.
 Typically, Wright had five to seven associates, some of whom worked on designs of their own while working for him.
 These associates included Richard Bock, Barry Byrne, William Eugene Drummond, Walter Burley Griffin, Marion Mahony Griffin, George Mann Niedecken, Isabel Roberts, John S. Van Bergen, and Charles E. White Jr. Generally, many of Wright's associates stayed only a few years before founding their own firms.
 Many of the architects were members of arts groups in Chicago, and they frequently traveled to the Art Institute of Chicago or relaxed in the house's playroom.
 Wright's Oak Park associates formed a close-knit group, in a similar manner to the Taliesin Fellowship decades later.

 Even after the studio structure was completed, Wright continued to tinker with his design.
 He seldom removed things outright, instead adding decorations on top of existing ones.
 His assistants quipped that he made modifications to the house even when his other projects were behind schedule.
 In 1905, Wright added a low wall in front of the studio wing's entrance loggia.
 The rear wall of the studio's reception hall was remodeled, and skylights were added to the studio rooms' ceilings.
 More clerestory windows were added to the studio's drafting room and library during that time.
 In addition, Wright added ledges below the drafting room's balcony, and the studio was redecorated with branches and grasses collected by Wright's associates.